Vegetarian diet: How to get the best nutrition

 Iron and zinc

-Iron is a crucial component of red blood cells.
-Dried beans and peas, lentils, enriched cereals, whole-grain products, dark leafy green vegetables, and dried fruit are good sources of iron.
-Because iron isn't as easily absorbed from plant sources, the recommended intake of iron for vegetarians is almost double that recommended for nonvegetarians.
-To help your body absorb iron, eat foods rich in vitamin C, such as strawberries, citrus fruits, tomatoes, cabbage and broccoli, at the same time as you're eating iron-containing foods.
+Iron is important to red blood cells.
+Dried beans and peas, lentils, enriched cereals, whole-grain products, dark leafy green vegetables, and dried fruit are sources of iron.
+But the body doesn't absorb iron from plant sources as easily as animal sources.
+So the recommended intake of iron for vegetarians is almost double that recommended for nonvegetarians.
+To help your body absorb iron from plants, eat foods rich in vitamin C at the same time as you're eating iron-containing foods.
+Vitamin C-rich foods include peppers, strawberries, citrus fruits, tomatoes, cabbage and broccoli.

 Like iron, zinc is not as easily absorbed from plant sources as it is from animal products.
-Cheese is a good option if you eat dairy products.
-Plant sources of zinc include whole grains, soy products, legumes, nuts and wheat germ.
-Zinc is an essential component of many enzymes and plays a role in cell division and in formation of proteins.
+Fish, including crab and shrimp, are sources of zinc for pescatarians.
+Cheese and yogurt are sources of zinc if you eat dairy products.
+Plant sources include whole grains, soy products, lentils, beans, nuts and wheat germ.
+Zinc helps the body make proteins and grow cells.
+Research on zinc in the diet has found that it supports the immune system and vision, specifically.

-One way to transition to a vegetarian diet is to gradually reduce the meat in your diet while increasing fruits and vegetables.
-Here are a couple of tips to help you get started:
+One way to start on a vegetarian diet is to slowly reduce the meat in your diet.
+At the same time, increase the amount of fruits and vegetables in your diet.
+Here are a few tips to help you get started: